josh-pritchard/kgateway/README.md

 ## Thanks

-kgateway would not be possible without the valuable open source work of projects in the community.
+Kgateway would not be possible without the valuable open source work of projects in the community.
 We would like to extend a special thank-you to [Envoy](https://www.envoyproxy.io) and [agentgateway](https://github.com/agentgateway/agentgateway), the two data planes upon which we build our dual control plane architecture.

 ## Security